stillingdesign/blame.design/src/blog/know-code.md

 ### Prevent misalignment, increase revenue

-Generalization can solve all of these problems through cross-functional empathy.
-By understanding what’s important to other departments, designers can proactively account for this during the design process. <span class="space:nowrap">With that,</span> knowing code allows designers to understand the technical implications of their designs—preventing minuscule details from eating <span class="space:nowrap">up gobs</span> of engineering time and/or leaving engineering to only solve for real engineering challenges.
+<mark>Generalization can solve all of these problems</mark> through cross-functional empathy.
+By understanding what’s important to other departments, designers can proactively account for this during the design process. <span class="space:nowrap">With that,</span> knowing code allows designers to understand the technical implications of their designs—preventing minuscule details from eating <span class="space:nowrap">up gobs</span> of engineering time _and/or_ leaving engineering to only solve <span class="space:nowrap">for real engineering challenges.</span>

 By accounting for these outside perspectives ahead of time, a few things happen.
 First, the review cycle shrinks.
 Work being presented is close, <span class="space:nowrap">if not dead</span> on.
 Most tweaks are minor.
 Stuff that used to be taped onto <span class="space:nowrap">the original</span> design is seamlessly integrated from the get-go, effectively improving the quality of the work.
 Shorter review cycles improve the time-to-value.
 This rapidly approved work gets passed over to engineers faster. <span class="space:nowrap">At this</span> point, since the design considers engineering, it passes through <span class="space:nowrap">this process</span> quickly, too.

-Now, better work is in front of customers and prospects faster.
+Now, better work is in front of customers <span class="space:nowrap">and prospects faster. 🤌</span>

 This should all sound like common sense.
-We have seen this approach work time and time again.
-Tiny startups full of highly capable generalists that move at the speed of light regularly disrupt slow-moving, bloated industries.
-Awwwards is full of websites made by just a handful of people.
+We have seen this approach work time and time again. <mark>Tiny startups full of highly capable generalists that move at the speed of light regularly disrupt slow-moving, bloated industries.</mark> Awwwards is full of websites made by just a handful of people.

 ## How to generalize your skillset as a designer

 As mentioned, taking a generalist approach can feel like a lot.
 Learning <span class="space:nowrap">all of</span> this stuff, without specific direction, is a nightmare.
-Luckily, there’s already a roadmap in place.
-All we need to do is start learning and accounting for more of the processes that we’re already working within.
+Luckily, there’s already a roadmap in place. <mark>All we need to do is start learning and accounting for more of the processes that we’re already working within.</mark>

 This means we already have a learning exercise.
 Take the last project that you worked on with multiple stakeholders, directors, and teams and do it all by yourself.
 Consider what incited the project.
 Was the proposed solution really the best route?
 Congrats, you’ve just started marketing.
 We already know design, so next up is figuring out how to build our plan, code.

-Side note: If you’re working as a product designer, rather than try rebuilding an entire app, start by scaffolding together a high fidelity prototype with HTML, CSS, and JavaScript (or Swift if you’re working on mobile apps).
+`Side note:` If you’re working as a product designer, rather than try rebuilding an entire app, start by scaffolding together a high fidelity prototype with HTML, CSS, and JavaScript (or Swift if you’re working on mobile apps).
 This will give you *enough* of an understanding.

-### Creating meaningful outcomes
+### Create meaningful outcomes

 The beauty of using a real-life project that you’ve worked on is that you’ll have something to compare your learning exercise against.
-Chances are, what you just made is wayyyyyyy better than what was shipped.
-Now, you have something tangible that you can bring to the table in support of changing processes to foster this generalist approach.
-If the exercise was <span class="space:nowrap">a flop,</span> keep practicing, it’ll happen!
+Chances are, what you just made is wayyyyyyy better than what was shipped. <mark>Now, you have something tangible that you can bring to the table in support of changing processes to foster this generalist approach.</mark> If the exercise was <span class="space:nowrap">a flop,</span> keep practicing, <span class="space:nowrap">it’ll happen! 😅</span>

 > Look at this, it’s way better than that, and wasn’t a complete pain in everyone’s ass.

 ### Real-life example

 I work on marketing websites.
 So, initially, I took it upon myself to learn how to build a marketing website from end-to-end.
 I didn’t just do this once, I’ve now done this more times than I can count.
 Each time, I’ve learned how to do so more efficiently and with a higher quality.
-Now, <span class="space:nowrap">I can design</span> while coding faster than I can Figma.
+Now, <mark><span class="space:nowrap">I can design</span> while coding faster than I can Figma.</mark>

 As time has gone on, I’ve also started accounting for more strategic pieces of the process.
 I am experimenting with analytics implementation and analysis *(conversion + retention)*.
 I’m going down the rabbit hole of SEO <span class="space:nowrap">and monitoring</span> how content, design, and code impacts organic user acquisition.
 With that, I’m dabbling in paid ads *(social + search)* to understand how to meaningfully ramp traffic.
 Then, to account for the <span class="space:nowrap">full marketing</span> top-of-funnel, I’m messing around with ways to effectively capture emails, store them, and automate email flows.

-Yes, this whole website is just another learning experience for myself.
+<mark>**Yes,** this whole website is just another learning exercise for myself.</mark>

 ## Why settle for less